microsoft/gather/README.md

-# Gather - Code Cleanup for Jupyter Notebooks
+# nbgather: Spit shine for computational notebooks 🧽✨

 Tools for cleaning code, recovering lost code, and version control in Jupyter Lab.